kishorekumar007/GIFit/README.md

 # GIFit

-Do you have an app to search, store a favourite or share GIFs with your friends?
-GIFit app resolves your need with a simple UI.
+Do you have an app to search, favourite or share GIF with your friends?
+GIFit app resolves your needs with a simple UI.

 ## Configure Project